Colorado State University Global

 Immediately following the end of the drop period, students may withdraw from a course and receive a grade of W (withdrawal) on the academic record.
 Students may withdraw at any time until the start of Week 6.
 Tuition and fees will not be adjusted for course withdrawals during this withdrawal period.
 Course withdrawals may be initiated by the student through the Student Portal and are processed with the Office of the Registrar.
 Prior to course withdrawal, students are advised to consider other options.
 Withdrawal from a course may have an adverse impact on your chosen finance option, including, but not limited to, federal financial aid, military benefits, and employer reimbursement or direct bill.
 We may be required to return funding, resulting in a balance on your student account.
 Outstanding grades of Incomplete (I) will be resolved into the appropriate final grade prior to the completion of the Withdrawal process.
 Students should contact Advising@CSUGlobal.edu with questions prior to initiating a course withdrawal.

 If military obligations interrupt the academic work of a member of the armed forces registered for courses, the student may ask instructors for an early termination of his or her courses.
 Early terminations may include, but are not limited to: 1) a grade of W; 2) an incomplete (I) grade, if there is any chance the student will be able to complete the course requirements; or 3) an early final examination and course grade.
+For optoin 1, students may complete the course withdrawal as outlined in the above section.
 For options 2 and 3, it is the student's responsibility to make such a request in writing to the instructor.
 After the student and instructor have agreed on the terms of early termination, the agreement must be approved in writing by the Provost or his/her designee.
 Students on extended Military LOA may fall into this category.
-Contact firstname.lastname@example.org for additional information.
+Contact email@example.com for additional information.

 Students may request that all grades in previous terms be retroactively removed and replaced by entries of "W" grades on their transcript if they have experienced, during that term, unexpected health and/or personal problems so severe that they could not reasonably have been expected to complete the term satisfactorily.
 A retroactive withdrawal is not allowed if a student has already earned a degree from CSU Global and the term being requested is prior to the degree conferral.
 An approved retroactive withdrawal will have no impact on any financial balance owed to the university.